-There is increased competition for inputs such as land, water, energy, and other inputs for sustainable food production.
-A key challenge in aquaculture development policies is the paradox of economic efficiency, social considerations, and environmental conservation.
-By examining data from a household survey in Vietnam, we find that mangrove aquaculture, if properly designed, can be a triple-win approach.
-Mangrove aquaculture offers the highest rate of return compared to other types of aquaculture farming while it requires a modest up-front investment, which is well-suited to the poor people.
-The best rate of return would be achieved if mangrove coverage were to be around 60%.
-This finding supports the view that there is not necessarily a trade-off between economic efficiency and environmental conservation.
-It differs from a common view of farmers that aquaculture farming would be more profitable with less mangrove.
-Our findings provide important implications for aquaculture policies in developing countries and emphasize the importance of complementary programs, such as awareness enhancement and training, toward sustainable development objectives.
+This talk seeks to address a key challenge in aquaculture development policies, which is the paradox of economic efficiency, social considerations, and environmental conservation.
+By examining data obtained from a household survey in Vietnam, Dr. Chu's study finds that mangrove aquaculture, if properly designed, can be a triple-win approach.
+The data showed that mangrove aquaculture offers the highest rate of return compared to other types of aquaculture farming, while requiring only a modest up-front investment, which is well-suited for the poor people.
+The data deduced that the best rate of return would be achieved if mangrove coverage were to be maintained at around 60%.
+This finding supported the view that there is no direct need for a trade-off between economic efficiency and environmental conservation.
+It differed from the common view of farmers that aquaculture farming would be more profitable with lesser mangrove.
+This indirectly improved the sustainability factor of food production in such ecosystem.
+Dr. Chu's findings provide important implications for aquaculture policies in developing countries and emphasize the importance of complementary programs, such as awareness enhancement and training, toward sustainable development objectives.

-Dr. Long Chu, Hoang is a senior lecturer at the Crawford School of Public Policy, the Australian National University.
+Dr. Chu is a senior lecturer at the Crawford School of Public Policy, the Australian National University.
 He is an applied economist focusing on the economics of environment and resource management.
-Dr. Long specializes in quantitative methods, especially creating models to support policy making and the policy evaluation process in the Indo-Pacific region.
+Dr. Chu specializes in quantitative methods, especially creating models to support policy making and the policy evaluation process in the Indo-Pacific region.
 His research has been published in the world’s leading journals such as Fish & Fisheries, Earth’s Future, Ecological Economics, and Environmental Modeling & Software.
-Dr. Long has extensive teaching experience in many countries including Australia, Vietnam, and Laos.
+Dr. Chu has extensive teaching experience in many countries including Australia, Vietnam, and Laos.
 At the Australian National University, he has been teaching several Masters/PhD courses such as Mathematical Methods in Applied Economics, Applied Economic Dynamics, and Masters Microeconomics.
-Dr. Long is the recipient of a number of awards and honors, including the prestigious Eureka Prize in Australian science.
+Dr. Chu is also the recipient of a number of awards and honors, including the prestigious Eureka Prize in Australian science.